rust-lang/rust/src/doc/unstable-book/src/language-features/closure-track-caller.md

 ------------------------

-Allows using the `#[track_caller]` attribute on closures and generators.
+Allows using the `#[track_caller]` attribute on closures and coroutines.
-Calls made to the closure or generator will have caller information available through `std::panic::Location::caller()`, just like using `#[track_caller]` on a function.
+Calls made to the closure or coroutine will have caller information available through `std::panic::Location::caller()`, just like using `#[track_caller]` on a function.